tscnlab/LabHandbook/documentation/src/sops/saliva-data-collection/dietary-considerations.md

 ## Throughout the study period

 Throughout the study period, participants should abstain from:
-- **Melatonin in any form**, including as tablets, sprays, gummy bears, supplements in tears or other forms
+- **Melatonin in any form**, including as tablets, sprays, gummy bears, supplements or other forms
 - **Sleep aids** or supplements of any kind
 - Antihistamines
 - Other medications, including NSAIDs